Hugh Watanabe

-Hugh Watanabe (渡邉 飛勇, ワタナべ·ヒュー, Watanabe Hyū), also known as Hugh Hogland, is a Japanese-American professional basketball player for Ryukyu Golden Kings of the B.League.
+Hugh Watanabe (渡邉 飛勇, ワタナべ·ヒュー, Watanabe Hyū), also known as Hugh Hogland, is a Japanese-American professional basketball player for Shinshu Brave Warriors of the B2 League.
 He played college basketball for the Portland Pilots and the UC Davis Aggies.
 Watanabe has been a member of the Japan national basketball team.

 Early life

 Watanabe was born in Waimānalo, Hawaiʻi to a Japanese mother, Sanae Watanabe, and an American father, Matthew Hogland.
 He played volleyball and baseball as a child but after sustaining an injury, Watanabe gave up baseball and started playing basketball and soccer for fun.
 He focused more towards volleyball in eighth grade and was a standout prep volleyball player.
 He was a part of the team that finished fifth in a national competition.
 Watanabe was a member of the USA youth and junior national volleyball teams before he decided to pursue collegiate basketball.

 High school career

 Watanabe attended ʻIolani School and played four years of varsity basketball for the Raiders.
 As a freshman, he was a part of the team that won the state championship.
 As a sophomore, Watanabe helped the Raiders to finish runner-up in the state tournament.
 As a junior, he led the team to state championship, averaging 14.7 points, 8.5 rebounds, 3.2 assists and 2.9 blocks per game.
 In his efforts, Watanabe was named Honolulu Star-Advertiser State Player of the Year, Gatorade State Player of the Year, and the Division I State Tournament Most Outstanding Player.
 As a senior, he led the Raiders to its fourth consecutive state tournament appearance, logging a double-double average with 15.5 points and 10.2 rebounds, to go along with 4.0 assists and 3.1 blocks per game.
 Watanabe earned both the All-Interscholastic League of Honolulu First Team and the Hawaiʻi State All-Tournament selection three times and was named to the Iolani Classic First Team twice.